amitsou/amitsou/README.md

 Hi 👋 My name is Alexandros Mitsou
 ==================================

-PhD candidate and Software Engineer
+PhD candidate and Data Scientist @EY
 -----------------------------------

 Tech enthusiast specializing in ML engineering, data science, and full-stack development.
 With a passion for crafting elegant solutions and leveraging data-driven insights, I'm here to innovate, collaborate, and make a difference.
 Let's build something awesome together! 🚀